insilichem/gaudiviewx/docs/manual.rst

 .. |icon1| image:: ../src/icons/open.png
     :width: 4%

-Open a new window to open a new output file closing all the models of a previous output file loaded.
+Opens a new window to load a new output file closing all the models of the previous output file.

 |icon2| | Save
 **************